 Publications for Members

-Members receive four issues of the SOS Newsletter each year.The Summer 2017 edition has recently been published.
-It includes all the latest on birding in Sussex, Society news, sightings for the period February to April 2017, articles and contributions from Society members as well of details of events for members such as mid-week walks etc.
+Members receive four issues of the SOS Newsletter each year.The Winter 2018 edition has recently been published.
+It includes all the latest on birding in Sussex, Society news, sightings for the period August to October 2018, articles and contributions from Society members as well of details of events for members such as mid-week walks etc.

 Instead of receiving their printed quarterly newsletter through the post, members can choose to get it as a PDF file via email.
 Not only does this save paper (and reduce printing costs for the Society) but the electronic version, from time to time, contains more pages (including more photos of Sussex birds, taken by members) than the printed version.

-If you would like to take a look at the electronic version, you can download the Summer 2017 edition by clicking here.
+If you would like to take a look at the electronic version, you can download the Winter 2018 edition by clicking here.
 If you would like to switch from paper to electronic newsletter, contact email@example.com.

 Members also receive their annual copy of the award-winning Sussex Bird Report.